bartkessels/bartkessels.github.io/_posts/c-sharp/c-sharp-12/2024-01-17-collection-expressions.md

 List<string> names = ["Jane Doe", "John Doe"];
 ```

-The only downside for me is, that I can't use the `var` keyword.
+The only downside for me is that I can't use the `var` keyword.
 But that is not that weird because the compiler needs to know which type of list is being created.
-But, I would like to see the compiler getting a bit smarter and guess the type from the assigned value.
+But I would like to see the compiler getting a bit smarter and guess the type from the assigned value.
 In our example a list of `string`s.

 ## How does it work